mnichols08/colt-steele/html-and-css-bootcamp/section-02.md

 Ctrl + Shift + I or right click and click inspect.
 This is a powerful toolset found within many browsers that allow developers to view just about everything within a web document.

 ## Document Structure
+An HTML5 document must be declared with a `<!DOCTYPE html>` at the top, as well as traditional `html` requirements like having an `<html>` tag, a `<head>`, and a `<body>`.
+We can also just use the exlamation point and press tab as a shortcut in VS Code to generate boilerplate HTML

+## Comments in HTML
+`<!-- This is an HTML Comment -->`
+In VS Code we can use ctrl + `/` as a shortcut to comment out any line or highlighted text

+## Creating Headings
+Section [Headings](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements) are html tags that specify that the text is very important or indicate structure.
+It should tell the user something about the content to follow.
+There are six levels of heading and by default they all have a different font-size, but we can always change the font size.
+We should not use an H1 to make text large, but rather use a heading appropriately to define important text.